safe-global/safe-react-apps/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Create a feature request for the Gnosis Safe Apps
+about: Create a feature request for Safe Apps

 ---

 ## Overview

-## Goals

 ## Requirements

-## Screens
+## Designs
- - Figma:
- - Zeplin:

 ## Links